Second Opinions as Infrastructure

 criteria.
 Then pass cwd to Ennodia so child agents can inspect the same local

 context independently.
-Keep staged material deliberate; do not hand every agent
+Keep staged material deliberate.
+Do not give every agent

 an unbounded workspace when a smaller evidence bundle will do.